ebeaudoi/webcolor/README.md

 $ # Push the image to the registry
 $ podman push quay.io/ebeaudoi/httpd-24/webcolor.latest
 ```
+Note: You can change the image text color buy modifying the index.html file<br>

 3. Update the deployment
 Update the applicaion deployment to use the new custom image<br>
 ```bash